-In accordance with the provisions of the Code, the Audit Committee is made up of three NEDs, of which two are independent.
+In accordance with the provisions of the Code, the Audit Committee is made up of two independent NEDs.
 The Audit Committee is chaired by Andy Malpass.
 The Board considers that Andy Malpass, who is a fellow of the Chartered Institute of Management Accountants with significant financial experience including serving as Finance Director of Fidessa group plc until October 2015, has the recent and relevant experience required to act as Chairman of the Committee.
-In addition to Andy Malpass, the Committee comprises two Non-Executive directors, John Lillywhite and Chris Cowan, who have considerable experience in the technology sector.
+In addition to Andy Malpass, the Committee comprises one Non-Executive Director, Chris Cowan, who has considerable experience in the technology sector.
 Accordingly, the Committee continues to comprise both the financial and industry relevant experience required.
 Further details of relevant experience of all members of the Committee are detailed in the 'Directors' and Corporate Governance Report'.